 The third medium-term plan (FY03/13-FY03/15) began the following year.
 We believe the company has also applied plan targets to its business strategy from FY03/16 and beyond (the fourth medium-term plan), i.e., to increase the number of network member pharmacies and grow its own dispensing pharmacies.
 The five key initiatives of the fifth medium-term plan, which started in FY03/19, are as follows.
-We note that OPM has remained in the 1% range amid a severe business environment such as NHI medical fee revisions and price negotiations with wholesalers.
+We note that OPM has remained in the 1% range in FY03/19 and FY03/20 amid a severe business environment such as NHI medical fee revisions and price negotiations with wholesalers but recovered to the 3% level in FY03/21 owing to growth of the Pharmaceuticals Network business and improved profitability of the Dispensing Pharmacy business.

 - 1. Expand Pharmaceuticals Network business

-- Strengthen family pharmacy functions of company-run dispensing pharmacies 2.
+- 2. Strengthen family pharmacy functions of company-run dispensing pharmacies

-- Grow generics drugs business 3.
+- 3. Grow generics drugs business

-- 4. Enhance collaboration between group companies to provide community care functions needed under the communitybased integrated care system as a group
+- 4. Enhance collaboration between group companies to provide community care functions needed under the community-based integrated care system as a group

-- Strengthen financial position 5.
+- 5. Strengthen financial position